ruuvi/ruuvitag_fw/README.md

 Download and install latest J-Link https://www.segger.com/jlink-software.html

+Start the J-Link from command line by typing:

 `JLinkExe -device nrf52`

 SoftDevice is Nordic Semiconductor's Bluetooth Smart (or ANT) protocol stack.
 Sources are super secret, but the latest version is always bundled with the SDK.
 So, let's flash it: